Creative Writing

 Our commitment to research-led teaching means that all our teaching staff are recognised experts in their field.
 They contribute to the canon of published work in their specialist fields influencing debate and discussion.
 And they value the opportunity to share their ideas with students through their teaching.

-We are home to the Oxford Brookes Poetry Centre, which:
+We also home to the Oxford Brookes Poetry Centre, which:

 • creates a space for discussion and research